Skip to main content

 Upserts

 Upserts add a new value or replace an existing one at the specified path.
 Each upsert entry requires a path and a value.
 You can choose from bool, int, double, and string as basic scalar types.
 Other type options are described below.
+Invalid paths or values (for example, bad JSON or an invalid list index) cause the run to fail.

 Mandatory paths